 There are two main types of aluminized steel, depending on the silicon content of the coating:

 - Type 1 is hot-dipped steel in molten aluminum that contains a high silicon content (5-11%).
 Silicon improves adherence to steel and heat resistance.
 Type 1 is suitable for various heat exhaustion parts, drying ovens, fireplaces, stoves, heat shields, water heaters, mufflers, and similar applications.
 It’s also used for cookware such as pans and pots.

 - Type 2 is also hot-dipped, but the coating is almost pure aluminum.
 As a result, it doesn’t offer high heat resistance.
 However, this type has thicker coatings for improved outdoor corrosion resistance and insulation.
 Type 2 is suitable for roofing, air-condition ducting, piping, etc.

-After those popular types, there are aluminized coatings created with other methods.
-For instance, cladding or metalizing.
-However, these are rare to find because of the higher cost and specific applications.
+After those popular types, there are coatings created with other methods, cladding, metalizing, etc. However, these are rare to find because of the higher cost and specific applications.